omegaiota/DiffCloth/README.md

 * Train network: run `python hatController.py --render`
 * Resume train: run `python hatController.py --train_resume --load_expname [expName] --load_epoch [epochNum]`

-Simulations are saved to `output/` directory of the root folder.
+Simulations are saved to the `output/` directory of the root folder.

 ### Note
-Feel free to contact me or creating a Github issue if you have questions regarding setting up the repository, running examples or setting up new examples.
+Feel free to contact me at liyifei@csail.mit.edu or create a Github issue if you have questions regarding setting up the repository, running examples or adding new examples.

 ### Citation
-Please consider citing our paper if your find our research helpful:
+Please consider citing our paper if your find our research or this codebase helpful:

     @article{Li2022diffcloth,
     author = {Li, Yifei and Du, Tao and Wu, Kui and Xu, Jie and Matusik, Wojciech},